 There are no fish in the well.
 Instead, we find thousands of freshwater leeches swimming under the surface.
 At 55 feet, divers report that fine sand boils up in swirling, cascading mounds.

 In 2006, divers sent cameras, rovers, and sensors into the incoming water vents.
 And guess what?!
 The legend held true!
 Every piece of equipment they put into the vents, was pushed back out again by the water current.
 Isn’t that fascinating?
-To this day, they are still not certain of the source from which the water comes.
+To this day, they are still not certain of the source that fills the well.

 22) Verde River Kayaking